mjberg/reading-and-writing/_posts/2019-09-19-Funcitonal-Medicine.md

 > a personalized, systems-oriented model that empowers patients and practitioners to achieve the highest expression of health by working in collaboration to address the underlying causes of disease.

-In my experience, this is a verbose way to say, 'we use additional tools often overlooked by conventional medicine to help the body heal and flourish'.
+In my experience, this is a verbose way to say, 'we use additional tools often overlooked by conventional medicine to help the body heal and flouris.'
 The main additional tools being: detailed blood work, nutrition, stress management, sleep, and supplementation.

 #### What to Expect: Part 1